kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 ### ClusterQueue admissionChecks

 Once defined, an AdmissionCheck can be referenced in the ClusterQueues' spec.
 All Workloads associated with the queue need to be evaluated by the AdmissionCheck's controller before being admitted.
-Similarly to `ResourceFlavors`, if an `AdmissionCheck` is not found or its controller has not mark it as `Active`, the cluster queue will be marked as Inactive.
+Similarly to `ResourceFlavors`, if an `AdmissionCheck` is not found or its controller has not marked it as `Active`, the ClusterQueue will be marked as Inactive.

 ### AdmissionCheckState